ivangfr/ethereum-springboot-react/README.md

 ## Compile Smart Contract

-- In a terminal, make sure you are inside `springboot-react-ethereum-web3j` root folder
+- In a terminal, make sure you are inside `ethereum-springboot-react` root folder

 - Export to `WEB3J_PATH` environment variable, the absolute path of `Web3j` that you [downloaded & unzipped](#download-&-unzip-web3j)
   ```